 Obviously: Paul’s version came first, as he recorded “Another Day” in 1970, the year before I was born. 🙂

-I immediately went through all my Protools demos and song snippets of past 10 years, and found the Protools session folder I was looking for.
+I immediately went through all my Protools demos and song snippets of the past 10 years and found the Protools session folder I was looking for.

 I really only had 1 song section: which corresponded to the 1st part (verse) of the original “Another Day”.